paulowe/gcp/4. reliable infra - design and process/defining-services.md

 **An SLO** is the number of or the goal you want to achieve for a given SLIfo a given duration.
 Example: 99% avaialbility per year

+- Avoid ambitious SLOs, start with relatively easy ones and tighten them as you discover more about the system
+- Avoid too many.
+Have enough SLOs that cover what users care about
+- Good SLOs reflect what users of the system care about

 **An SLA** is an agreement between a service provider and a consumer.
 It defines the responsibilities for delivering a service.
 It is a more restricted version of an SLO, we want to define SLAs that provide extra room compared to the SLO.